-Permissioned hybrid cloud-edge architecture for healthcare AI workloads
+Permissioned cloud-on-edge services for healthcare AI workloads

 Service map (public baseline)

-| Domain | Current architecture baseline | GCP alignment rationale |
+| Domain | Current architecture baseline | Deployment rationale |

 |---|---|---|

-| Compute and orchestration | Permissioned on-edge/on-prem workers with hybrid cloud coordination components. | Cloud orchestration components are mapped to GCP-managed compute families per deployment tier. |
+| Compute and orchestration | Permissioned cloud-on-edge and on-prem workers with hybrid coordination components. | Cloud coordination is scoped to orchestration, release control, observability, and operational governance. |

-| Data and storage boundaries | Clinical payload data remains tenant-local and encrypted; no centralized clinical payload repository. | Control-plane metadata may use managed cloud storage patterns without centralizing clinical payload data. |
+| Data and storage boundaries | Clinical payload data remains tenant-local and encrypted within the approved deployment model. | Control-plane metadata may use managed storage patterns without centralizing clinical payload data. |

-| AI and model operations | AI-assisted workflows run within authorized boundaries with human approval gates. | Model lifecycle coordination aligns to managed AI service patterns where contractually approved. |
+| AI and model operations | AI-assisted workflows run within authorized boundaries with human approval gates. | Model lifecycle coordination is enabled only where the contract and deployment boundary approve it. |

-| Security and identity | Role-based access, encryption control, and policy-constrained service communication. | Identity, key, and policy controls follow cloud security pillar principles. |
+| Security and identity | Role-based access, encryption control, and policy-constrained service communication. | Identity, key, and policy controls are selected per environment and reviewed during onboarding. |

-| Observability and audit | Append-only operational traces with immutable anchoring for audit integrity. | Operational telemetry aligns with managed observability stacks for reliability governance. |
+| Observability and audit | Append-only operational traces with immutable anchoring for audit integrity. | Operational telemetry supports reliability review, security review, and release traceability. |

 Tenancy and data-boundary model